 Throwing together pasta dinners is a common occurrence in our house, so I’m always coming up with different combos to keep things exciting.
+While we love my creamy butternut squash pasta, I wanted something without the creamy factor this time.
 This recipe includes the use of sesame oil, just a touch because a little goes a really long way with flavor.

 Sesame oil is usually part of Asian cooking, but in this non Asian recipe, I loved the combo of it with the sweetness of the butternut squash.
 Throw in the buttery pine nuts and sweet touch of the currants and it’s a fabulous combo!

 Can I prep this recipe ahead of time?

 Yes!
 It’s a great recipe to prep ahead.
 Here is how I make my nights easier by having all the parts ready:

 - I make the veggie mix by roasting, cooling it off completely and storing in an airtight container.

 - When I am ready to make this recipe, I reheat the veggie mix either in the microwave or putting it back in the oven for a short time.